dig-team/Qiana/README.md

 These formulas say: everyone believes everything Einstein says; everything Einstein says is true; and Einstein says that not all that glitters is gold.
 Qiana can translate these formulas to first order logic, so that a standard first-order-logic reasoner such as [Vampire](https://vprover.github.io/) can do theorem proving on these formulas.

+_These formula do not use the real TPTP syntax for Qiana, see bellow for concrete examples._

 To learn more about Qiana, read the "Qiana-journal-preprint.pdf" file in the "publication" directory.

 This repository contains